itfanr/ros2-wiki/Quality-Of-Service.md

 Let's now try running both programs, but with more suitable settings.
 First of all, we'll use the `-r` option to enable best effort communication.
 The publisher will now just attempt to deliver the network packets, and don't expect acknowledgement from the consumer.
 We see now that some of the frame on the `showimage` side were dropped:

 TODO add screenshot.

-It's worth noting that both ends must have the same reliability settings for this to work.
-If the consumer requires the publisher to be reliable, DDS will not match them and there won't be any exchange between them.

 When you're done, remember to delete the queueing discipline:
 ```